 - University of Montana Western |Tristan Stockton dedicates himself to providing quality coaching to Montana’s young people.
 As the volunteer assistant coach for Dillon Middle School’s 7th grade football team, Tristan has combined a passion for physical activity with a desire to see the community’s young people succeed.

-Nominations for the Montana Student Volunteer Awards open the beginning of fall semester and close in early October.
+Nominations for the Montana Student Volunteer Awards open the beginning of fall and close in late October.
 For information about individual award ceremonies, contact the local campus’s Campus Compact advisory committee member or Josh Vanek (firstname.lastname@example.org) with Campus Compact.

 The Governor’s Office of Community Service expands and promotes national service and community volunteerism in Montana and engages citizens in service.
 For more information please visit serve.mt.gov.